hl7au/au-fhir-base/pages/_includes/au-sexassignedatbirth-intro.md

 This profile is provided as a common representation of sex assigned at birth.

 #### Usage Notes
-* Is for use to record sex assigned at birth at a point in time.
+* Is used to record sex assigned at birth at a point in time.

 **Examples**